 Kick up the fun at your event by placing several of your favorite board games out in the living room for people to grab and play before or after dinner.
 A mix of adult and kid-friendly games is a great idea and a fun way to entertain guests throughout the day.
 Need ideas?
 Our Game Night post has a few!

 I love the idea of sharing leftovers with friends!
 That way, no one is left with a ton of one thing and you can actually enjoy a complete meal the next day.
 Why not share the love by providing everyone with disposable take home containers?
-I absolutely adore these Thanksgiving themed containers for leftovers!
+These Thanksgiving themed containers for leftovers are so cute!

 I hope you’re as excited as I am about the idea of a special Friendsgiving Gathering this year!
 Start planning now and enjoy an epic event with those you love the most!
 Be sure to Pin this post for later holiday planning too!